 Here’s our working list of the goals we’ve set for the coming year:

 Uphold the moratorium on oil drilling off the South Bay coast.
 Hard to believe, but the risks from offshore oil drilling could once again become a threat to the health of our local waters.
-Voters in Hermosa Beach next year will decide whether to allow energy company E&B Natural Resources to conduct slant-drilling operations off the Hermosa shoreline.
+Voters in Hermosa Beach will decide In March 2015 whether to allow energy company E&B Natural Resources to conduct slant-drilling operations off the Hermosa shoreline.
 Heal the Bay, in partnership with Stop Hermosa Beach Oil, Keep Hermosa hermosa, and the Surfrider Foundation — will mobilize community support to protect our Bay throughout 2014.

 Support strict limits on a planned string of ocean-based desalination plants along the California coast.
 If unchecked, these plants could suck in massive quantities of seawater — and marine life — to meet our region’s ever-growing demand for water.